The Impending Educational Gap

-Many parents were upset about their the lack of input regarding FCPS’s plan and felt that FCPS showed no consideration toward the student and their familes situational circumstances.
+Many parents were upset about their lack of input regarding FCPS’s plan and felt that FCPS showed no consideration toward the student and their families situational circumstances.

 Gabriella Cashish, a single working mother said, "My 10-year-old boy is autistic, and we completely failed at the distance learning last year.
 My 8-year-old son is dyslexic, and I tried my hardest with him.
 Luckily, his mentor at school helped me out with the assignments and tasks.
 Finally, my upcoming kindergartener has to have excessive speech therapy for hearing loss, so I am panicked for the next year."